SHAHMIRALI/TutorMe/deliverables/iteration-01.plan.md

 List/describe the artifacts you will produce in order to present your project idea.

 * Artifacts can be text, code, images, videos, interactive mock-ups and/or any other useful artifact you can think of.

 * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
 Why is it useful for your team?)

 * Be concise, yet precise.
    For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.

+   ​

-* We will produce design images to present the idea.
+   We will produce design images to present the idea. (for each page of the page, make a front end design and put elements (data) in it to illustrate how the app works)